andrewmagill/andrewmagill.github.io/index.md

           <section>
             <video style="max-height: 550px;" data-autoplay src="video/process_results_and_file_listing.mp4"></video>
             <p>
-            Geoweaver stores a detailed history of every process we have run, we can view the logs, and examine outputs on the server.
+            Geoweaver stores a detailed history of every process we run.
+We can view the logs, and examine outputs on the server.
             </p>
           </section>

           <section>
             <video style="max-height: 550px;" data-autoplay src="video/create_workflow.mp4"></video>
             <p>
-            Processes can be linked together to form workflows, so that we can run our processes in parallel or sequentially across separate resources, and manage it all in one place.
+            Processes can be linked together to form workflows, so that we can run our processes in parallel, or sequentially, across separate resources, and manage it all in one place.
             </p>
           </section>